Russia's war on Ukraine latest: Kyiv purges officials in big shake-up | Politics

 Russia's war on Ukraine latest: Kyiv purges officials in big shake-up

-* Kyiv has pleaded for months for Western tanks, which it says it needs to give its forces the firepower and mobility to break through Russian defensive lines and recapture occupied territory. * The United States appears to be dropping its opposition to sending M1 Abrams tanks to Ukraine and an announcement could come as soon as this week, two U.S. officials told Reuters.
+* Former Russian president Dmitry Medvedev hit back at Western reports that Russia was running low on missiles and artillery, saying Moscow had enough weapons to continue fighting in Ukraine. * Belarusian President Alexander Lukashenko, a close ally of Moscow, said he had been asked to conclude a non-aggression pact with Ukraine, the BelTa state news agency reported.

-Ukraine dismissed more than a dozen senior officials, including governors of several major battlefield provinces, in the biggest shake-up of its wartime leadership since Russia's invasion.
+Ukraine dismissed more than a dozen senior officials, including governors of several major battlefield provinces, in the biggest shake-up of its wartime leadership since Russia's invasion almost a year ago.
 WEAPONS AND DIPLOMACY

 * The United States appears to be dropping its opposition to sending M1 Abrams tanks to Ukraine and an announcement could come as soon as this week, two U.S. officials told Reuters.
 The Pentagon could not be immediately reached for comment. * Former Russian president Dmitry Medvedev hit back at Western reports that Russia was running low on missiles and artillery, saying Moscow had enough weapons to continue fighting in Ukraine.

-* Belarusian leader Alexander Lukashenko said he had been asked to conclude a non-aggression pact with Ukraine, the BelTa state news agency reported.
+* Belarusian President Alexander Lukashenko, a close ally of Moscow, said he had been asked to conclude a non-aggression pact with Ukraine, the BelTa state news agency reported.
+It was not immediately clear from his comments whether Ukraine itself or the West had made the alleged proposal.
 ECONOMY

+* Ukraine's ruling party drew up a bill aiming to boost transparency

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)